Wolves in folklore, religion and mythology: Akkadian

 One of the earliest written references to black wolves occurs in the Babylonian epic Gilgamesh, in which the titular character rejects the sexual advances of the goddess Ishtar, reminding her that she had transformed a previous lover, a shepherd, into a wolf, thus turning him into the very animal that his flocks must be protected against.

 Caucasian

-The names of nation of Georgia derives from Old Persian designation of the Georgians vrkān (𐎺𐎼𐎣𐎠𐎴) meaning "the land of the wolves", that would eventually transform into gorğān, term that will be finding its way into most European languages as "Georgia".
+The names of the nation of Georgia derives from Old Persian designation of the Georgians vrkān (𐎺𐎼𐎣𐎠𐎴) meaning "the land of the wolves", that would eventually transform into gorğān, term that will be finding its way into most European languages as "Georgia".

 The wolf is a national symbol of Chechnya.
-According to folklore, the Chechens are "born of a she-wolf", as included in the central line in the national myth.
+According to folklore, the Chechens are "born of a she-wolf", as included in the central line in the national myth, as well as the opening line of the National Anthem of the Chechen Republic of Ichkeria.
 The "lone wolf" symbolizes strength, independence and freedom.
 A proverb about the teips (clans) is "equal and free like wolves".

-Finno-Ugric

-Finnish

-Unlike the fox and the bear, the wolf has been feared and hated in Finland for a long time.
-The wolf has been the symbol of destruction and desolation to the extent that the very word for wolf in the Finnish language, susi, also means "a useless thing", and the by-name hukka means perdition and annihilation.
-While the bear has been the sacred animal of the Finns, wolves have been hunted and killed mercilessly for a long time.
-The wolf has been represented as an implacable and malicious predator, killing more than it manages to eat.